SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lecture content

-- Discuss about the history of version control systems and how it has been evolved from file systems to VSS, TFS, Subversion, Git
+- Discuss about the history of version control systems and how it has been evolved from file systems to VSS, TFS, Subversion, Git.
-- Demonstrate the variation of techniques used by TFS and Git
+- Demonstrate the variation of techniques used by TFS and Git.

 ### Lab and tutorials